yuyang339/cs140e-21spr/labs/1-gpio/README.md

 special assembly instructions that the pi CPU could issue.
 This sucks, since each new device needs its own set of instructions.

 Instead, modern systems use the following hack: they give each device its own chunk of the physical address space and code can read or write these locations with magic, device-specific values to communicate with the device.

 For example, to turn on GPIO pin 20, we look in the Broadcom document:
    1. On page 95 states that a write to the ith bit of `GPSET0` will set the ith GPIO pin on.

-   2. Using the table on page 90 we see `GPSET0` is located at address `0x7E20001C` (note: a constant prefixed with `0x` this given in hex notation.)
+   2. Using the table on page 90 we see `GPSET0` is located at address `0x7E20001C` (note: a constant prefixed with `0x` means it is written in hex notation.)

    3. Finally, just to confuse things, we know after staring at the diagram on page 5 that the broadcom "CPU bus addresses" at `0x7Exx xxxx` are mapped to physical addresses at `0x20xx xxxx` on the pi.
       Thus the actual address we write is `0x2020001C`.

-      (Note: such ad hoc, "you
-      just have to know" factoids are wildly common when dealing with hardware, which is why this is a lab class.
+      Note: such ad hoc, "you just have to know" factoids are wildly common when dealing with hardware, which is why this is a lab class.
       Otherwise you can get stuck for weeks on some uninteresting fact you simply do not know.
 Hopefully, after this class you operate robustly in the face of such nonsense.)

 The result of all this investigation is the following sleazy C code:

         *(volatile unsigned *)0x2020001C = (1 << 20);

 I.e., cast the locations `0x2020001C` to a `volatile unsigned` pointer and write  (store) the constant produced by shifting a 1 to the 20th (`1 << 20`) position there:

    - `volatile` tells the compiler this pointer is magic and don't optimize its use away.
    - `unsigned` on the pi is 32-bits.

 Morally the above is fine, despite what some people might tell you.
-However, empirically, it is very easy to forget a `volatile` type qualifier, which will cause the compiler to (sometimes!) silently remove reads or writes.
+However, empirically, it is very easy to forget a `volatile` type qualifier, which will cause the compiler to (sometimes!) silently remove and/or reorder reads or writes.
 In this class we will *never* directly read or write device memory, instead we will call the procedures `get32` and `put32` to read and write addresses.
 For example:

         put32(0x2020202, (1 << 20));

 `put32` will call out to assembly code (`gcc` currently cannot optimize this) writes the given value of the second argument to the address specified by the first.

+In addition to correctness, this method of using `put32` and `get32` makes it trivial for use to write code that monitors, records or intercepts all read and writes to device memory.
+This trivial bit of instructure can let you easily do a bunch of surprisingly powerful tricks:

+  1. Instead of performing them on the local device memory we can send them over the network and control one or many remote r/pi's.

-In addition, by using `put32` and `get32`, it becomes trivial to record all the reads and writes that are done to device memory, and later use this for testing.
-(You will use this in the next lab to sort-of prove that the code you write in this lab is correct.)
+  2. We can record the reads and writes that are done to device memory and then use this for testing, or construct a program replaces our original and simply replays them.

+     Lab 3 uses this trick to sort-of-prove that your code is correct.
+     It works by running your code and checking that it does the same reads and writes in the same order with the same values as everyone else.
+This makes it easy to show your code is equivalant to everyone else's code --- despite the fact that it will look very different.
+     If one person is correct, all must be correct.

+  3. Many many others!

 Generally, whenever you need to control a device, you'll do something like the following: